ADD CONDITION

 Stop use and ask a doctor if your condition worsens, redness or irritation develops, or if symptoms persist for more than 7 days.

-Is it safe to use myDerm Cooling Menthol Pain Relief Gel during pregnancy?
+Is myDerm Cooling Menthol Pain Relief Gel safe to use during pregnancy?

-The safety of this product during pregnancy has not been established; consult a healthcare provider before use.
+The safety of this product during pregnancy has not been established, so consult a healthcare provider before use.

 What should I do if the gel is swallowed?